rb3nzr/DAHelper/README.md

-## About
 DAHelper is a script that I put together to run with procmon, regshot etc., for initial dynamic analysis.

 ### Actions
 + Sets a series of baselines.